MahamedRadwan/VodafoneAutomationTask/README.md

 # VodafoneAutomationTask
-logging in and adding and item to the cart used Technologies
+logging in and adding an item to the cart used Technologies
   - Selenium WebDriver (Java)
   - TestNg Framework
+  - Allure Framework
 Written using POM Desing Pattern